epieffe/docker-notes/README.md

 ```
 dokcer image inspect -f {{.ContainerConfig.Hostname}}
 ```

+### Pruning Docker images
+Command `docker image prune` removes all dangling images (not tagged and not referenced by any container).

+Use the `--all` option (or `-a`) to remove all images not referenced by any container.

 ## Exam questions
 This section contains arguments likeky to be present in the exam.